The Opposite of Sex (1998)

 Bill Truitt: I don't think it does much for anyone, gay or straight.

-Dedee Truitt: I know in movies you kind of feel sorry for girls like this, but in real life, you wouldn't be sitting next to her either.
+Dedee Truitt: [narrating over a flashback of ugly duckling Lucia sitting at a table alone at a wedding] I know in movies you kind of feel sorry for girls like this, but in real life, you wouldn't be sitting next to her either.

 [about Matt's disappearance]